 SPRING 2021 | Moving Forward

-In the fall, Honors Carolina kicked off an ongoing examination of Systems of Inequality with a series of programs on structural racism.
+In the fall, Honors Carolina (in tandem with the Phi Beta Kappa Society) kicked off an ongoing examination of Systems of Inequality with a series of programs on structural racism.
 This semester, we will turn our attention to related questions of bias and discrimination.
-Topics will range from equity in the media to the rural-urban divide, college access,and mental health.
+Topics will range from equity in the media to the rural-urban divide, college access, and deconstructing the gender binary.

 FALL 2020 | A Focused Look at Systemic Racism